Thursday, February 27, 2014

 It is here that the emergency excavation of the tomb clouds the issue as when the tomb was opened a XVII Dynasty coffin was found in the first corridor second from the door.
 Gaston Maspero, the head of Egypt's antiquities service and national museum in 1881 recorded in his publications that the second coffin from the door in the entrance corridor was of XVII Dynasty appearance but does not clarify who's coffin it was.
 In one case he said it was the coffin containing the mummy of Inhapi but in later print appears to have reversed his position that it was just a coffin of that date.

-That if the head of the Egyptian antiquities authority of the time Gaston Maspreo was unsure as to the occupant of the coffin second from the tombs entrance, that likely means that Emile Brugsh himself was probably confused of this coffins occupant, and it may well be that King Sequenere II, was in that coffin, and that the coffin of Rai which contained the mummy of Inhapi was actually found back in her burial chamber?
+That if the head of the Egyptian antiquities authority of the time Gaston Maspero was unsure as to the occupant of the coffin second from the tombs entrance, that likely means that Emile Brugsh himself was probably confused about of this coffin's occupant, and it may well be that King Sequenere II, was in that coffin and that the coffin of Rai which contained the mummy of Inhapi was actually found back in her burial chamber?

 Inevitably the museums finder Emile Brugsh would remember who was first at the door and where King Seti I, was, as his enormous coffin blocked the bend in the entrance corridor but after going past the Thutmoside king's confusion and the job ahead might well have overwhelmed Mr. Brugsh observations as I would expect of anyone conducting this excavation in a couple of days.